-There are numerous footpaths and bridleways throughout the parish.
+There are numerous footpaths and bridleways throughout the Parish.
 A leaflet describing them is available to download here

 or there are a couple of additional maps showing local routes below:

-: Basildon Park no longer permits free access to its grounds for residents of Basildon Parish.
+Please note: Basildon Park no longer permits free access to its grounds for residents of Basildon Parish.
 You must either be a member of the National Trust or pay at the entrance if you want to walk within the park.

 Reporting a problem with a Right of Way